VogtRyan/Pisces/README.md

 $R$ is generated.
 Then, a cryptographic hash of $R$ is computed,
 $\textnormal{H}(R)$, and these data are concatenated.
-The imprint is an encrypted version of this concatenation using the key $K$ and the initialization vector $I$.
-That is,the imprint is
+The imprint is an encrypted version of this concatenation using the key $K$ and the initialization vector $I$ -- that is,
 $\textnormal{E}_{K, I}{\left(R~||~\textnormal{H}(R)\right)}$.

 For the imprint, the size of $R$ is chosen such that it is at least as large as